kahramankostas/IoTDevID/README.md

 # Citations
 If you use the source code please cite the following paper:

 *Kahraman  Kostas,  Mike  Just,  and  Michael  A.  Lones.
-IoTDevID:  A  behaviour-based  fingerprintingmethod for device identification in the IoT,arXiv preprint, arxiv:2102.08866, 2021.*
+IoTDevID:  A  behaviour-based  fingerprintingmethod for device identification in the IoT, arXiv preprint, arxiv:2102.08866, 2021.*

 ```